Bel0x/Youtube-comments-profile/READ.md

 8. A dialog box will appear with your newly created API key.
 Copy the key to use it in your code.
 9. Make sure to restrict the usage of your API key by setting appropriate restrictions (e.g., HTTP referrer, IP address) to enhance security.
 10. Replace 'YOUR_YOUTUBE_API_KEY' in your code with the actual API key you obtained.

+An example of what script can do https://prnt.sc/Dp2yzdyzzIYO